 Older homeowners of retirement age who find that Social Security and savings just aren’t cutting it for them might consider a reverse mortgage.
 You do have to give up your home, but you get to remain in it.
 While a reverse mortgage can improve retirement, it does have some downsides – though these have less strength than formerly owing to some reforms in the past few years.
-So what is a reverse mortgage and should you get one as a Bloomfield HIlls homeowner?
+So what is a reverse mortgage and should you get one as a Metro Detroit Michigan homeowner?

 What Is a Reverse Mortgage?